Guseyn/ingesta/README.md

 };
 ```

-3. Add a provider in `ingestor/providers` directory that correspond to a new model:
+3. Add a provider in `ingestor/providers` directory that corresponds to a new model:

 ```ts
 export const RestaurantIngestor = {